 Supporting States Transitioning to New Assessments

 45 states and the District of Columbia have adopted the Common Core State Standards (CCSS) in ELA and mathematics and one state, Minnesota, adopted only the ELA standards.
 The CCSS are designed to make sure that all students graduate from high school with the knowledge and skills necessary for success in college and career.
 States are now focusing on implementation of the standards.
 As part of successful implementation, states are developing new assessments aligned to the CCSS.
 These assessments are intended to accurately measure student progress toward college- and career-readiness and provide timely information to inform instruction and provide student support.

-There are five consortia (please go to Learn More About the Assessment Consortia for more information) working to develop next-generation assessments.
+There are six consortia (please go to Learn More About the Assessment Consortia for more information) working to develop next-generation assessments.
 Two of these consortia, PARCC and Smarter Balanced, are working on comprehensive K-12 assessments.
 There are also two consortia, NCSC and DLM, developing assessments for students with the most significant cognitive disabilities.
 Finally, there are two consortia, ASSETS and ELPA21, developing assessments for English language learners.

 CCSSO Support for New Assessments

 While not playing an official role with the consortia, CCSSO is supportive of the work our members are doing to develop and transition to these new assessments.
 CCSSO has been working with both PARCC and Smarter Balanced on issues of comparability and sustainability of the assessments.
 CCSSO is also developing resources to support states as they transition to new assessments aligned to college and career ready standards.

 National Assessment of Educational Progress (NAEP) Advisory Task Forces